castorini/anserini/README.md

 + cosDPR-distil: pre-encoded queries and ONNX query encoding
 + BGE-base-en-v1.5: pre-encoded queries and ONNX query encoding

-The following snippet will generate the complete set of results for BEIR:
+The following snippet will generate the complete set of results for MS MARCO passage:

 ```bash
 # BM25